ogru/fTree/README.md

 To install the package open `R` or `Rstudio` and type: `devtools::install_github("ogru/fTree")`.
 Make sure to have the `devtools` package installed (i.e. `install.packages("devtools")`).

 ## Tutorial/Vignette
-After installing view the vignette to get started: https://rawgit.com/ogru/fTree/master/vignette/first_steps.html
+After installing view the [vignette](https://rawgit.com/ogru/fTree/master/vignette/first_steps.html) to get started.

 ## Troubleshooting

-If the package installation fails make sure to update your `R` and `Rstudio` to the latest version(s).
+If the package installation fails, make sure to update your `R` and `Rstudio` to the latest version(s).

-This code relies on the `Rcpp` and `RcppArmadillo` packages and it compiles Cpp code upon installation.
+This code relies on the `Rcpp` and `RcppArmadillo` packages and it compiles `Cpp` code upon installation.
 In case of problems, focus your troubleshooting to that domain.

-If installation fails with the following error: "‘to_string’ is not a member of ‘std’", this means that you need to set up your `g++` compiler to use `C++11`.
+If the installation fails with the following error: "‘to_string’ is not a member of ‘std’", this means that you need to set up your `g++` compiler to use `C++11`.
 You can accomplish this with the following command (in R/Rstudio): `Sys.setenv("PKG_CXXFLAGS"="-std=c++11")`.
 Then repeat `devtools::install_github("ogru/fTree")`.

 ## Contact